bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Murch: 00:28:46

-And from the miniscript is, of course, exchangeable to bitcoin script.
+And from the miniscript is, of course, exchangeable to Bitcoin script.

 Sanket: 00:28:51

 Yes.
-So I would like to highlight that this is one, like this policy, yeah this representation is what we call the policy and we have a one way for going from miniscript policy which we call 'compiling'.
+So I would like to highlight that this is one, like this policy.
+This representation is what we call the policy and we have a one way for going from miniscript policy which we call 'compiling'.
 So it's not a one-to-one mapping anymore because you're losing information when you try to lift up.
 So this invariant is, it's not necessary that it will hold.
 You can go to policy to use miniscript and miniscript to policy, it might not.
 The compiler might do different things and it might change things.
-But policy is like the most natural way for any developer person who is interacting with script to write something.
+But policy is the most natural way for any developer person who is interacting with script to write something.
 You think about things that are like 'and' of this, 'or' of this.
 You don't necessarily think about, you never think about many script fragments.
 Those are like our constructions.